pcurry/EuroPi/software/contrib/bernoulli_gates.md

 date: 03/13/22

-labels: Random
+labels: random

 ### General
 This app is based on Mutable Instruments Branches.
 Because EuroPi only have a pair of digital/analogue inputs, the dual Bernoulli gates share the same clock (from the digital input), and only one Bernoulli gate have CV input.

 A Bernoulli gate takes a logic signal (trigger or gate) as an input, and routes it to either of its two outputs according to a random coin toss.

 Knob 1 adjusts the probability of the Bernoulli gate 1, and Knob 2 adjusts the probability of the Bernoulli gate 2.

 Button 1 switches the mode of gate 1 between trigger mode, toggle mode, and gate mode (latch mode), and Button 2 switches the mode of gate 2 between trigger mode, toggle mode, and gate mode (latch mode).